muhammedimrans/Rust_Programs/README.md

 ---

-=
-Paste this into your README or documentation page for a clean, informative reference on Rust data types and their methods!
-Let me know if you want additional formatting or content.

-## ✅ Summary

-This program is a practical walkthrough of:

-- Basic I/O
-- Variables & Types
-- Arithmetic & Logic
-- Strings, Characters
-- Arrays & Tuples
-- Ranges & Loops
-- Formatting, Debugging, and Type Casting

----

 Copy and paste this into your `README.md` file for a well-structured and informative documentation!
 If you want additional formatting or sections, let me know!